dleurs/simple_flutter_auth_app/README.md

 - anonymous sign in when user open the app for the first time
 - The state management will be modified, from InheritedWidget to ChangeNotifierProvider

-If you want the same project but with a Drawer, go to :
+If you want the same project but with a Drawer for Navigation, go to :
  - https://github.com/dleurs/simple_flutter_auth_app_drawer

 ## Getting Started